Frequently Asked Q’s

 What about my domain & hosting?

 Does any of that sound murky and confusing to you?
-Then don't sweat it; I'll do all of that for you within Squarespace & keep it simple.
+Then don't sweat it; I'll do everything I can to keep it as simple as possible.

 Are there any ongoing costs/fees?